The Best Electronic Music Production Software (2025): DAW Comparison Guide

 Pros:

-• Flexible mixing console with great routing options.
+Flexible and professional mixing console with deep routing.

 Cons: